beyazss/customer-journey-analytics/README.md

 - Scored each dimension 1–5 using quintile-based binning
 - Assigned customers to six behavioral segments:
   - **Champions** · **Loyal** · **At Risk** · **Lost** · **New Customers** · **Potential**
+- Segment labels were assigned using heuristic RFM rules.
+In a real business setting, these thresholds should be validated with CRM teams, campaign outcomes, and retention behavior.
 - Key finding: Champions represent ~25% of customers but drive **69.3% of total revenue**

 ### 3. Multi-Touch Attribution